 February 17 @ 4:30 pm - 5:30 pm

-On February 17, 2022, the James Madison Program at Princeton University will be hosting JMC fellow Michael Breidenbach for a discussion of his recent book, Our Dear-Bought Liberty, which examines the history of how early American Catholics justified secularism and overcame suspicions of disloyalty, transforming ideas of religious liberty in the process.
+On February 17, 2022, the James Madison Program at Princeton University hosted JMC fellow Michael Breidenbach for a discussion of his recent book, Our Dear-Bought Liberty, which examines the history of how early American Catholics justified secularism and overcame suspicions of disloyalty, transforming ideas of religious liberty in the process.

 In colonial America, Catholics were presumed dangerous until proven loyal.
 Yet Catholics went on to sign the Declaration of Independence and helped to finalize the First Amendment to the Constitution.
 What explains this remarkable transformation?
 Michael Breidenbach shows how Catholic leaders emphasized their church’s own traditions—rather than Enlightenment liberalism—to secure the religious liberty that enabled their incorporation in American life.